History of Florida’s Harmful Algal Bloom Task Force

 The last official meeting of the HABTF was April 2002.
 Since 2002, various funding sources have supported task force priorities through a number of related initiatives such as the Red Tide Alliance, the Red Tide Control and Mitigation Grant Program (2007-2009), and the HABTF Public Health Technical Panel (2003-2006).
 In 2009, FWRI and the Florida Department of Health published the joint technical report Resource Guide for Public Health Response to Harmful Algal Blooms in Florida that expanded and updated the information identified in the 1999 white paper.

 Reconvened Task Force

-As of July 1, 2019, with support of the Governor and Legislature, the FWC-FWRI reconvened the Harmful Algal Bloom Task Force now commonly referred to as the Red Tide Task Force.
+As of July 1, 2019, with support of the Governor and Legislature, the FWC-FWRI reconvened the Harmful Algal Bloom Task Force.
+Consistent with the Governor's direction, the HAB Task Force has adopted an initial short-term top-priority focus on issues associated with red tides caused by Karenia brevis.
 The Task Force will work closely with the Florida Department of Environmental Protection Blue-Green Algae Task Force and Mote Marine Laboratory’s Florida Red Tide Mitigation and Technology Development Initiative to address HAB information needs and research gaps.
 Visit the Task Force webpage for more information on current membership and activities.